abarrows/dotfiles/engineering/ruby/README.md

 #### RBENV - Ruby Version Manager

-This standalone configuration sets up a default .ruby-version version to be used with the RBENV package.
-To install this use the instructions found in [./onboarding_bin/install-rbenv.sh](./onboarding_bin/install-rbenv.sh)
+This standalone configuration sets up a default .rbenv version to be used with the RBENV package.
+To install this use the instructions found in [./onboarding_bin/install-benv.sh](./onboarding_bin/install-rbenv.sh)

 ## Linting and Code Analysis